penglh2000/full-stack-open-2024/README.md

 # University of Helsinki - Full Stack Web Development

 ## Full Stack Open
 This course is an introduction to modern web development with JavaScript.
 The main focus is on single-page applications implemented with React and supporting them with RESTful and GraphQL web services implemented with Node.js.
+The course also has parts on TypeScript, React Native, and Continuous Integration.
+Other topics include debugging applications, container technology (Docker), configuration, managing runtime environments, and databases.

-The course also has parts on TypeScript, React Native, and Continuous integration.
-Other topics include debugging applications, container technology, configuration, managing runtime environments, and databases.
+Full Stack Open consists of the core course (parts 0-5) and multiple extensions (parts 6-13).

 ## About
 This repository contains my solutions to the 2023/24 edition of the [Full Stack Open](https://fullstackopen.com/en/) course from the [University of Helsinki](https://www.helsinki.fi/en).